The Orbit Space and Basic Forms of a Proper Lie Groupoid: Background

-\begin{remark} We have the following facts regarding differential forms. \begin{enumerate} \item The $0$-forms on a diffeological space are exactly the smooth functions $f:X\to\RR$ (see Article 6.31 of \cite{iglesias} for details). \item The collection of all differential forms on $X$ forms a de Rham complex $(\Omega^*(X),d)$ (see Articles 6.34 and 6.35 of \cite{iglesias}). \item If $f:X\to Y$ is a smooth map between diffeological spaces, then for any differential form $\alpha$ on $Y$, the pullback map $f^*:\alpha\mapsto f^*\alpha$ is well-defined, sending $k$-forms to $k$-forms.
-(See Article 6.32 of \cite{iglesias} for details.)
-In fact, given a diffeological space $(X,\mathcal{D})$ and plot $p\in\mathcal{D}$, any differential form $\alpha$ on $X$ satisfies $\alpha_p=p^*\alpha$.
-(See Article 6.33 of \cite{iglesias}.) \end{enumerate} \end{remark}
+The $0$-forms of a diffeological space are exactly the smooth functions $f\colon X\to\RR$; the collection of all differential forms on $X$ forms a de Rham complex $(\Omega^*(X),d)$, although we will abbreviate the notation to just $\Omega^*(X)$; and a smooth map $\varphi\colon X\to Y$ induces a \textbf{pullback map} $f^*\colon\alpha\mapsto f^*\alpha$, which is a map of complexes.
+In particular, we have a contravariant functor $\Omega$ sending a diffeological space $X$ to the complex $\Omega^*(X)$ and a smooth map to its corresponding pullback map.
+Finally, on a manifold equipped with the standard diffeology, the diffeological de Rham complex is exactly the standard one.